 It's natural to feel sad when you have chronic pain because you can no longer do what you were once able to do effortlessly, so you've lost your sense of self.
 Unfortunately, over time, this sadness can lead to hopelessness and helplessness and spiral into depression.
 It’s best to address sadness before it becomes depression.

 Dealing with sadness requires you to be open to doing things differently.
 For example, instead of playing hockey, you can coach it...or be the best cheerleader at your children's games.
 Maintaining strong relationships is another crucial element to fending off depression.
 Your loved ones can provide you with physical and emotional support.
 More importantly, they can give you motivation and inspiration to return to a productive and meaningful life.

-Anger is such a powerful emotion.
-My team has witnessed anger consume a person’s life and destroy their relationships.
+Many people with chronic pain will experience anger if someone or something else is to blame for their condition.
+It's a powerful emotion - my team has witnessed anger consume a person’s life and destroy their relationships.
 The one good thing about anger is that it actually motivates a person to do something whereas other emotions cause a person to withdraw from life.

 Anger can be especially difficult to let go of when an injured worker feels that they have been unfairly treated by their employer, compensation system or healthcare system.
 In these cases, it is important to seek advice on how to appropriately advocate for yourself.
 The Canadian Injured Workers Alliance and Office of the Worker Advisor are independent agencies that can provide information and support.